 Organisational culture

-• Employees in Portugal are among the least likely of the 16 surveyed countries to find each of the eight ethically questionable practices outlined to be acceptable.
-They are much less likely than the global average to find each of the eight ethically questionable practices acceptable (12% vs 20% global average).
+• Employees in Portugal are among the least likely of the 16 surveyed countries to find each of eight ethically questionable practices outlined on p9 of the global report to be acceptable.
+They are much less likely than the global average to find each of the practices acceptable (12% vs 20% global average).

 Speaking up